 Subject to those, and some other more specialist restrictions (such as whether you can put conditions in a will), you can use your will to give your property and assets however and to whoever you wish.

-When it comes to writing your will, there are a number of different ways that you can divide your assets, all of which are detailed in our Gifts in wills page.
+When it comes to writing your will, there are a number of different ways to divide your assets, all of which are detailed in our Gifts in wills page.
 The most important options to consider are:

 Your residuary estate is made up of anything that has not been included in specific or non-specific gifts, or any debts owed by the estate.
 It can include personal possessions, or simply any money that you haven’t allocated elsewhere.
 Residuary estates are often left to charity, but a wide range of possibilities are set out in our Residuary estate page.